ttvmkos/R5RLogger/readme.txt

 #	GAMEMODES	#
 #########################

-Currently this logger and parser is only set up for
+Currently 1.7 logger is only set up for

 1V1
 FS_DM